It sounds like a scene out of a nightmare.

 Hospital emergency rooms are not first-come, first-serve institutions, reports Syracuse.com news site.
 And for the most part, that makes sense.
 You may very well be in pain and need X-rays and casting or splinting for your broken finger, but the patient with serious chest pains or severe accident wounds probably does need stabilizing medical care to treat their time-sensitive injuries first.
 When a health condition starts to get worse in the ER, though, it’s time for hospital staff to reevaluate the patient.
 That minor difficulty breathing, agitation, or rash and fever should never be allowed to get so much more serious in the waiting room.
 No one likes to wait, but there is a big difference between complaining about the inconvenience and sounding the alarm that care is needed more urgently than originally thought.
 Unfortunately, hospital staff may become so used to complaints that they fail to pay adequate attention to the instances that have become truly life-threatening.

 In an attempt to decrease wait times in the emergency room, some facilities are implementing reservation or “call-ahead” programs.
 Just as you can call to be put on the list for your favorite restaurant, you can now do the same at the emergency room.
 The concept is part safety procedure and part marketing ploy.
 Other emergency rooms use call-ahead programs just to notify emergency room staff to be prepared to handle an incoming patient’s life-threatening condition.
-Still other hospitals are taking a different tactic, instead posting wait times online, texting wait times to patients, or even offering smartphone apps that list wait times.
+Still, other hospitals are taking a different tactic, and are, instead, posting wait times online, texting wait times to patients, or even offering smartphone apps that list wait times.

 Yes, I have a reservation.
 Heart attack, party of one.
 Photo Credit: Flickr (Creative Commons license).